2010 Asia JusticeMakers Fellow, Georgia

 Almost simultaneously, she became a member of the Kutaisi branch of the Georgia Young Lawyers’ Association, one of the premiere legal bodies in Georgia.
 She became involved in their programs, conducting human rights monitoring and reporting, as well as overseeing legal education projects.
 In 2009, she was appointed a member of the Board.

 What truly cemented her zeal for criminal justice was her time spent with the Human Rights Center (HRIDC) in 2007.
-She worked as a lawyer and legal coordinator, giving consultations and providing legal aid directly to vulnerable groups in Imereti, Georgia.
+She worked as a lawyer and legal coordinator, consulting and providing legal aid directly to vulnerable groups in Imereti, Georgia.
 Specifically, she focused on the judicial monitoring of juvenile cases, setting the stage for her 2010 JusticeMakers proposal.

-The Georgian juvenile justice system is regulated by a complex web of procedural rules and legislation, as opposed to a comprehensive code.
+The Georgian juvenile justice system is regulated by a complex web of procedural rules and legislation.
 This has inhibited the system, limiting its institutional and programmatic capacities.
 Georgia’s reports to the United Nations Convention on the Rights of Children have resulted in grave responses and sweeping recommendations.
 While the Georgian judicial system contains a legal aid mechanism, there is very little specialization for juvenile cases.
 These factors have created a grim reality for juvenile offenders, with a lack of qualified legal aid counsel and inadequate information for juveniles.
 Additionally, the current system follows the principle of “adult time for adult crime,” rather than rehabilitating juveniles in preparation for their reintegration into society.
 The government has been inert in its attempt to reform the juvenile justice system and align domestic legislation with established international standards.

 Ms Chapidze successfully created the resource center at the “Georgian Young Lawyers Association” for juvenile justice reform which included a database of statistics, domestic and international legislation and contact details of qualified lawyers.